-The Société de l'histoire de France (SHF) was established on 21 December 1833 at the instigation of the French minister of Public Instruction, François Guizot, in order to contribute to the renewal of historical scholarship.
+The Société de l'histoire de France (SHF) was established on 21 December 1833 at the instigation of the French minister for Public Instruction, François Guizot, in order to contribute to the renewal of historical scholarship.
 On 31 July 1851 it was approved by President Louis-Napoléon Bonaparte as being of public interest.
-For over 180 years, the SHF has been one of the main forces in the publishing of texts and documents on French history.
+For almost two centuries, the SHF has been one of the main forces in the publishing of texts and documents on French history.
 Many leading French historians of the 19th and 20th centuries have been elected to its annual presidency.
 Its field was initially limited to the period before 1789, but the SHF later absorbed the Société d'histoire contemporaine (1927).

 Its series of critical editions and its periodicals (Bulletin and Annuaire, combined since 1863 under the title Annuaire-Bulletin de la Société de l'histoire de France) amount to over 500 volumes, a unique treasury of historical source material: mainly chronicles, memoirs, journals and letters, but also other documents such as financial or judicial records.
 A large proportion of all volumes published up to 1940 are now freely accessible online.

 The SHF gathers twice a year for a lecture on a historical subject and, on occasions, holds conferences for a wider audience.